 Now, you can get the following DataLayer Singleton anywhere in the application :

 In 3 simple steps, you will be ready to use the second container for tracking the events.
-When compared to web, app implementation is simpler since you do not need to add the new container snippet on all the screens.
+When compared to the web, app implementation is simpler since you do not need to add the new container snippet on all the screens.

 We hope this blog post proved to be a useful guide to you.
 We would love to hear from you if you have any feedback for us or even if there are any workarounds that you might have derived.
 Tell us all about it in the comment section below.

 Click here to know more about our Google Analytics Audit Solutions.
-Feel free to reach out to us in case of you need any assistance with Google Tag Manager.
+Feel free to reach out to us in case you need any assistance with Google Tag Manager.